VinnyNgo03/discord-chatbot/README.md

-Discord Conversational Chatbot using running on meta-llama/Llama-3.2-1B-Instruct sourced from Hugging Face.
+Discord Conversational Chatbot is running on meta-llama/Llama-3.2-1B-Instruct sourced from Hugging Face.

 Chatbot accesses Discord using a specified token id loaded from a .env file.